 What We Offer Through the Lifespan

-Unitarian Universalist congregations provide children, youth, young adults, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
+Unitarian Universalist congregations provide opportunities to explore, reflect, and learn in a nurturing spiritual community.
 We offer opportunities for:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.